pengowen123/cmaes/README.md

 [![Build Status](https://travis-ci.org/pengowen123/cmaes.svg?branch=master)](https://travis-ci.org/pengowen123/cmaes)

 An easy to use, multithreaded optimization library.
-[CMA-ES](https://en.wikipedia.org/wiki/CMA-ES) is an optimization algorithm designed for complex problems, with little knowledge of the problem.
-Currently compiles on Rust version 1.6.0 stable.
-Future versions should be okay.
+[CMA-ES](https://en.wikipedia.org/wiki/CMA-ES) is an optimization algorithm designed for non-linear, noisy, high dimension problems.
+Currently compiles on Rust version 1.6.0 stablebut future versions should be okay.
+The main function returns an Option; if you get a None value consider it a bug and please report it.

 ## Usage